Multidisciplinary, Interdisciplinary, or Transdisciplinary?

 Teams use many different words to describe themselves.
-A team recently asked me to help them decide whether they are a multidisciplinary or an interdisciplinary team.
+A group recently asked me to help them decide whether they are a multidisciplinary or an interdisciplinary team.
 The background information provided perfectly illustrated the difficulty in defining the team, as illustrated in this figure. (here) The question prompted me to write this blog post to show that the adjective (e.g. multidisciplinary) cannot correctly be applied to the team.
-It applies to the process of teamwork if it is applicable at all.
+It applies to the teamwork process, if applicable at all.
 Multidisciplinary, interdisciplinary, and transdisciplinary adjectives describe how the team members work together; whether they are helpful is another question I will discuss.
 For a more extended discussion of all aspects of teamwork in rehabilitation, read my chapter in the Oxford Textbook on Neurorehabilitation, second edition. (here)

 However, it is the actions that do require collaborative work.
 The people involved need to: